philiflo/2420-as3/README.md

 sudo useradd --system -d /var/lib/webgen -s /usr/sbin/nologin webgen

-- --system: Creates a system user (UID below 1000).
+- --system: Creates a system user
-- -d /var/lib/webgen: Sets the home directory for the user.
+- -d /var/lib/webgen: Sets home directory for the user
-- -s /usr/sbin/nologin: Prevents the user from logging in interactively.
+- -s /usr/sbin/nologin: Prevents user from logging in through command line

 Next we will need to create the necessary subdirectories for files we will be integrating later.
 We will need to make subdirectories for Bin and HTML, we can do this with the following commands: